You are here

 Nat has worked on social and economic policy for over 15 years and has worked in Dublin’s Homeless Agency, in the thinktank TASC, for the Labour Party in the Oireachtas, and at Ulster University and Maynooth University.
 He is the author or co-author of a range of publications, including Ireland’s first comprehensive report on economic inequality.
 Nat has a Masters in politics and social policy from the University of Dundee in Scotland and a PhD in politics from Trinity College Dublin.

-Megan Reilly - National Volunteering Manager
+Megan Reilly - Regional Programmes Manager

 She also previously worked with Fóroige, running youth groups for marginalised young people and also recruiting, training and supporting volunteers across West Dublin.
 Before that she was Vice President for Equality and Citizenship with the Union of Students in Ireland, advocating for marginalised students and their rights and access to education.
 She has been a passionate Volunteer for over 12 years with various different organisations, and is a Board Member of the Irish Family Planning Association.